RUDOLF VRBA WAS THE FOREMOST WHISTLEBLOWER OF WORLD WAR II.

 The pair had bread, margarine and wine but could not bring themselves to eat.
 Their stomachs were knotted with strain.
 They took turns sleeping, pressing against each other for warmth, checking their wristwatches to keep track of the changing of camp guards in the watchtowers.

-[Later, Vrba would staunchly maintain they did not carry any written evidence of Auschwitz’s operations with them, for fear of being searched en route.
-Wetzler, in his semi-fictionalized account of two fugitives with different names, wrote that they did.
-Vrba’s memoir was intended to serve as a work of non-fiction; Wetzler’s escape story was originally described as a novel.
-It (falsely) suggests the two escapees were heading to Moscow.
+Vrba would later staunchly maintain they did not carry any written evidence of Auschwitz’s operations with them for fear of being searched en route—whereas Wetzler, in his semi-fictionalized account of two fugitives with different names, first published as a novel, wrote that they did.
 Eastern European historians would tend to verify the fictional account rendered by Wetzler, who later became a communist with his wife, whereas Vrba’s truthful account would be denigrated after he had defected to the West.
-Yad Vashem in Israel would also fail to accept and publicize Vrba’s account because Vrba openly criticized Jewish leadership for failing to adequately inform European Jewry of the contents of his subsequent report about the true nature of Auschwitz Birkenau.]
+Simultaneously, Yad Vashem in Israel were averse to publicizing Vrba’s non-fiction account because Vrba was openly criticizing Jewish leadership for failing to adequately inform European Jewry of the contents of the Vrba-Wetzler Report.

 On the second day, at about two o’clock in the afternoon, the pair heard two German-speaking searchers climb onto their woodpile.
 Like the previous pair of searchers had done, they started heaving some of the planks aside.
 Vrba and Wetzler, both fluent in German, could hear every word that was said above them.
 One of the searchers was named Otto.
 The fugitives clutched their knives.
 The escapees were only inches away from being discovered when the searchers were distracted by a commotion and abandoned their task.